Abucheri/AirBnB_clone_v4/README.md

 ```

 ## Bugs
 No known bugs at this time.

+## Web Dynamic
+In this part we will add dynamic content to the project.

 ## Authors
 Alexa Orrico - [Github](https://github.com/alexaorrico) / [Twitter](https://twitter.com/alexa_orrico)